sbaglieri13/TextAnalysis/README.md

 ## Feedback and Contributions

-We welcome feedback and contributions from the community.
-If you have any suggestions or would like to contribute to the project, please open an issue or submit a pull request on our [GitHub repository](https://github.com/sbaglieri13/TextAnalysis).
+I welcome feedback and contributions from the community.
+If you have any suggestions or would like to contribute to the project, please open an issue or submit a pull request on my [GitHub repository](https://github.com/sbaglieri13/TextAnalysis).